Clean Eating Meal Prep – Top 10 Tips & Foods – Save time and money with these prep tips and recipes for a week of clean, whole food meals.

 - Prep a batch of whole grains like brown rice or quinoa.
 The possibilities are endless…add to salads, soup, or as a side dish with dinner.

 - Hard Boiled Eggs!
 Need I say more?
 They are the perfect breakfast, snack or addition to salad.
-Hard boil a dozen and peel them so they are super easy to grab and eat on the go.
+Hard boil a dozen (my fave method is in the Instant Pot) and peel them so they are super easy to grab and eat on the go.

 - Make a healthy snack/treat or two.
 These Skinny Oatmeal Chocolate Chip Cookies or Mint Chocolate Chip Energy Bars are great to have on hand.
 Something that will curb sweet cravings!